ReticulatedSpline/aulos/README.md

 # OpenDAP
-An open source digital audio player designed for the Raspberry Pi and a PiTFT display.
-OpenDAP allows playback of almost any audio file, as it is based on the venerable [VLC media player](https://en.wikipedia.org/wiki/VLC_media_player).
+An open source digital audio player designed for the Raspberry Pi and based on the venerable [VLC media player](https://en.wikipedia.org/wiki/VLC_media_player).
 Local storage means your music is accessable even when you're without internet, which should be ideal for users who find themselves on the moon, or stuck in the '70s.
+OpenDAP is not tested on animals.

 ![screen capture of OpenDAP's textual interface](https://i.imgur.com/6k4LK09.png)

 ## Roadmap
 ### v1: Basic DAP functionality

-- [x] Play .mp3 and .flac files
+- [x] Play .mp3 and .flac audio files

 - [x] UI with current song and playback progress